 If your gate needs to be opened and closed manually during load shedding, arrange for a security guard from your local security company to meet you while doing it.
 This is especially important to do at night to avoid the vulnerability that the darkness brings with it.

-If you can purchase a generator, life during load shedding will not cause such a hassle.
+If you are able to purchase a generator, life during load shedding will be a lot less stressful.
 If not, plan ahead of time and use the tips mentioned above to stay safe and make life easier.
 For any electrical problems that may come as a result of load shedding, check out the list of professionals on the SweepSouth Connect platform who are always willing to lend a helping hand.
 If the power cuts are causing you to have to play catch up with your work, book a SweepStar to take care of your home cleaning services, leaving you with one less thing to worry about.